 Simpson obtained a Bachelor of Music and a Masters of Music from Sir Zelman Cowen School of Music, Monash University, studying classical piano and harmony.
 He is also a composer, an avid music teacher and has been teaching piano, keyboard and music theory for more than nine years.

 His strong teaching skills have culminated in students successfully gaining entrance into music courses at university level and parents have even paid him for piano tuition without a piano at home to practice on for their child.

-Currently, Simpson is writing three visionary papers, Perfect Pitch/Sound Recognition in conjunction with Music Composition/Musicality, the musical difference between the Classical Way and Speech Music, possibility of new music rhythms and expanding on Bruce Lee’s The Art of Expressing the Human Body, not in terms of martial arts but in dancing since Simpson is also a very passionate dancer!
+Currently, Simpson is writing two visionary papers, Perfect Pitch/Sound Recognition in conjunction with Music Composition/Musicality and expanding on Bruce Lee’s The Art of Expressing the Human Body, not in terms of martial arts but in dancing since Simpson is also a very passionate dancer!

 These details were last updated on June 3, 2018